telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### localization.retry `String`

-Sets the text of the retry button text.
+Sets the text of the retry button.

 #### Example